ajoberstar/reckon/README.md

 ### Newest versions are on Maven Central

-As of 0.13.1, reckon is published to Maven Central and the Gradle Plugin Portal.
+As of 0.13.1, reckon is published to Maven Central.

+As of 0.13.2 reckon is no longer directly published to the Gradle Plugin Portal, but since the portal proxies Maven Central you can still access reckon through the portal.
+The only side effect is that [the portal](https://plugins.gradle.org/plugin/org.ajoberstar.reckon) will no longer list the latest version.
+Use this repo or [search.maven.org](https://search.maven.org/search?q=g:org.ajoberstar.reckon) to find the latest version.

 ### Retirement of Bintray/JCenter